 The Division of Laboratory Medicine has laboratories at three sites: the Oxford Road Campus (ORC), Trafford General Hospital and Wythenshawe Hospital.
 Information on Laboratory Medicine at Wythenshawe is currently available in the handbook.
 This information is gradually being added to the ORC and Trafford information in each department’s section.

 The Division of Laboratory Medicine (DLM) at Manchester University NHS Foundation Trust (MFT) Wythenshawe Hospital provides diagnostic services to Wythenshawe and Withington Hospitals as well as General Practitioner surgeries in the South Manchester area and beyond.

-There are four departments within Division of Laboratory Medicine based at Wythenshawe Hospital:
+There are four departments within the Division of Laboratory Medicine based at Wythenshawe Hospital:

-- Cellular Pathology (including provision of mortuary services)
+- Cellular Pathology (including the provision of mortuary services)

 - Mycology Reference Centre Manchester (MRCM)

 Laboratory Medicine (except MRCM) is housed in the Clinical Sciences Building on the Wythenshawe Hospital site, shown in the bottom right corner of the map below.
 The Mycology Reference Centre is based in the Education and Research Centre; also shown below, in orange.
 The Mortuary is indicated by the number 9.